- 1 FATCA Reporting

 FATCA & PFIC Reporting

-One of the most vilified type of financial assets/investments (from the U.S. Government’s perspective) is the infamous PFIC.
+One of the most vilified types of financial assets/investments (from the U.S. Government’s perspective) is the infamous PFIC.
 A PFIC is a Passive Foreign Investment Company.
-The reason the United States penalized this type of investment is because it cannot oversee the growth of the investment, and/or income it generates.
-In other words, if a U.S. person invests overseas in a Foreign Mutual Fund or Foreign Holding Company — the assets grows and generates income outside of IRS and U.S. Government income rules and regulations.
+The reason the United States penalized this type of investment is that it cannot oversee the growth of the investment, and/or the income it generates.
+In other words, if a U.S. person invests overseas in a Foreign Mutual Fund or Foreign Holding Company — the assets grow and generate income outside of IRS and U.S. Government income rules and regulations.
 As a result, the IRS requires annual disclosure of anyone with even a fractional interest in a PFIC (unless you meet very strict exclusionary rules).

 Golding & Golding: International FATCA Reporting Tax Law Firm

 Golding & Golding specializes exclusively in international tax, and specifically IRS offshore disclosure and FATCA reporting.

 Contact our firm today for assistance with getting compliant.